bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter6.md

 * Windows system

-The Windows user can use Win32DiskImager tool to write sdcard image file to Micro SD storage card.The tool is locate in "03-Tools" directory.Extract it and double click "Win32DiskImager.exe" program.After Win32DiskImager window shows up, the right "Device" list is to choose which device needs to operation.The left "Image File" input box is to show which file needs to be operation through the folder icon to browse and choose file.(Attention: the file choose dialog default use "*.img" to filter files, you need change it to "*.*" type)
+The Windows user can use Win32DiskImager tool to write sdcard image file to Micro SD storage card.The tool is located in "03-Tools" directory.Extract it and double click "Win32DiskImager.exe" program.After Win32DiskImager window shows up, the right "Device" list is to choose which device needs to operation.The left "Image File" input box is to show which file needs to be operation through the folder icon to browse and choose file.(Attention: the file choose dialog default use "*.img" to filter files, you need change it to "*.*" type)

 You need confirm the device and file before write operation.The wrong device will damage your system partition or other storage device.